 The current OR-join semantics ignores other OR-joins when analysing whether a particular OR-join should be enabled at a given marking [3].
-In figure 5, there are two OR-join tasks, E and F in the YAWL net.
+In Figure 5, there are two OR-join tasks, E and F in the YAWL net.
 Consider a marking M = c1 + c3 where the analysis for the OR-join task, F is performed.
-After executing task C, it is possible to reach either c3+c4, c3+c5 or c3+c4+c5.
-One possible occurrence sequence is $c1 + c3 \rightarrow^C c3 + c4 + c5 \rightarrow^D c3 + c4 + c6 \rightarrow^E c3 + c7$.
-Hence, M' = c3 + c7 is a reachable marking from M. However, the current OR-join semantics ignores other OR-joins on the path to F, so task E and the associated conditions will not be taken into account, and M' is therefore not considered as a reachable marking during the OR-join analysis of F. As a result, the analysis will conclude that there is no possibility of another token arriving in c7 and F would be enabled at M. This behaviour is probably not what one would expect from this specification.
-It could also result in multiple executions of task F and more than one token could be produced for c_o e.g. $(c1 + c_o)$.
+After executing task C, it is possible to reach either c3 + c4, c3 + c5 or c3 + c4 + c5.
+One possible occurrence sequence is $c1 + c3 \rightarrow^{C} c3 + c4 + c5 \rightarrow^{D} c3 + c4 + c6 \rightarrow^{E} c3 + c7$.
+Hence, M' = c3 + c7is a reachable marking from M. However, the current OR-join semantics ignores other OR-joins on the path to F, so task E and the associated conditions will not be taken into account, and M' is therefore not considered as a reachable marking during the OR-join analysis of F. As a result, the analysis will conclude that there is no possibility of another token arriving in c7 and F would be enabled at M. This behaviour is probably not what one would expect from this specification.
+It could also result in multiple executions of task F and more than one token could be produced for c_0 e.g. $(c_1 + c_0)$.
 A YAWL model which can produce a token for the output condition c_o while still having tokens in the other conditions is considered as not having proper completion and is therefore not sound [1].
-We have seen that as the analysis of a given OR-join does not consider the possibility of a token arriving from a path which has an OR-join, this could result in premature enabling and multiple execution of the OR-join task.
-This is not in accordance with the informal (desirable) semantics of an OR-join, and it is counter-intuitive.
+We have seen that as the analysis of a given OR-join does not consider the possibility of a token arriving from a path which has an OR-join, this could result in premature enabling and multiple execution of OR-join tasks when they are nested.